The Geometry of Rings of Components of Hurwitz Spaces: Explicit description of the variety of components

-\begin{proof} ~ \begin{enumerate} \item ~ \begin{itemize} \item[$(\Leftarrow)$] Assume $\Phi$ is surjective and consider an arbitrary non-factorizable component $m \in R^H$.
-Since it is in the image of $\Phi$, it is equal to a product $m_1 \ldots m_k$ with $m_i \in R^{H_i}$.
-Since $m$ is non-factorizable, at most one of the components $m_i$ can be non-trivial.
-Therefore, we can choose a value of $i$ such that $m=m_i$.
-But then $m \in R^{H_i}$ and therefore $m$ has its group contained in $H_i$.
-Since this holds for any non-factorizable component, $H_1,\ldots,H_k$ is a factor family.
+\begin{proof} ~ \begin{enumerate}[label=(\roman*)] \item Let us prove point (i). \begin{itemize} \item[$(\Leftarrow)$] Assume that $\Phi$ is surjective and consider a non-factorizable component $m \in R^H$.
+Since~$m$ is in the image of $\Phi$ and is a component (not a sum thereof), it equals a product $m_1 \cdots m_k$ with $m_i$ a component in $R^{H_i}$.
+Since $m$ is non-factorizable, we have $m=m_i$ for some $i$ and thus $\gen{m} \subseteq H_i$.